abrampers/PRO-BOOK/README.md

 ```

 ### JKWToken
-JKWToken is a class that could generate a 16-bytes random string that will be used as user's token cookie.
+JKWToken is a class to generate a 16-bytes random string that will be used as the user's token cookie.
 #### Member Function
 ```php
 public function generateJKWToken() {